LuhMsibi/Lungiverse/replit.md

-# ToolForge AI
+# Lungiverse

 ## Overview

-ToolForge AI is a centralized platform for discovering, comparing, and utilizing AI tools and conversion utilities.
+Lungiverse is a centralized platform for discovering, comparing, and utilizing AI tools and conversion utilities.
 The application provides a comprehensive directory of 250+ AI tools across multiple categories (Conversion, Image AI, Text AI, Video AI, Audio AI, Code AI) with intelligent search capabilities, article content for user education, and an AI-powered chatbot assistant for tool recommendations.

 The platform is built as a full-stack web application with a React frontend and Express backend, designed to help users navigate the AI tools landscape with curated content, expert insights, and guided discovery.
+The brand name "Lungiverse" derives from the founder's name, Lungisani, combined with "universe" to represent a comprehensive universe of AI tools.

 ## User Preferences